 The problem is more complex in non-smokers.
 When we talk about oropharyngeal cancer, most people think of smokers.

 “If I don’t smoke, I’m not at risk of developing it.”

 However, whether we smoke or not, all of us have the possibility of contracting this illness.

 Therefore, it’s important to have the right information that’ll allow you to spot the symptoms in the earliest phases.

 The majority of oropharyngeal cancers develop in carcinomas.

 Carcinomas are a specific kind of cell in the form of thin, flat scales.
 They are not simply sores.

-It’s normal that people with a weak immune system, accustomed to oral infections, sores or bleeding gums do not notice the symptoms associated with this illness.
+It’s normal for people with a weak immune system, accustomed to oral infections, sores, or bleeding gums not to notice the symptoms associated with this illness.

-If your doctor performs a comprehensive examination of the area of the tongue and pharynx, it can be detected.
+If your doctor performs a comprehensive examination of the area around the tongue and pharynx, he should be able to detect it.

 Later, a biopsy will confirm whether this oncological illness is present or not.